Getting Started with Google Gemini AI in VSCode: A Quick Setup Guide

 npm install --location=global @google/gemini-cli

-This installs the package globally on your machine so you can call the gemini command from any directory.
+This installs the gemini command globally so it’s available from any directory.

 1